Home » Acne Causes

 Once the pore is blocked, the build-up causes irritation and your immune system responds by sending bacteria to the area.

-Those bacteria multiply, creating inflammation and making the redness, swelling and tenderness of pimples worse.
+These bacteria multiply, creating inflammation causing the redness, swelling and tenderness of pimples.

 Your face, neck, chest, shoulders and upper back are most likely to be affected by acne because they have the highest number of oil glands.

-Acne is the most common skin condition – affecting 85% of Australians aged 15-24 years old.
+Acne is the most common skin condition – affecting 85% of 12-24 year olds.

 And it doesn’t matter whether you’re a guy or girl because both sexes get acne.